pelya/dpmaster-udp-hole-punching/readme.txt

 for more information.
 Be aware that some options are only available on UNIXes, including all security-related options - see the "SECURITY" section below.

-The source code of dpmaster is available under the GNU General Public License.
+The source code of dpmaster is available under the GNU General Public License, version 2.
+You'll find it in the doc subdirectory, in the file "license.txt".

-* SYNTAX & OPTIONS:
+2) SYNTAX & OPTIONS:

 The syntax of the command line is the classic: "dpmaster [options]".
 Running "dpmaster -h" will print the available options for your version.